The right to complete individual courses as minor subject studies at the Faculty of Law until 31 July 2020

 The right to complete minor subject studies cannot be granted if the applicant has not, according to a transcript of studies, completed at least 60 credits of studies offered by his or her major subject or faculty.
 The application must be accompanied by a statement from a professor in the student’s major subject concerning the connection and suitability of the studies for the student’s degree or by an equivalent report on meeting the above criteria.
 The application must also be accompanied by a transcript of studies.

 Exchange students complete up to 15 credits per term.
 Exchange students should complete at least half the studies they pursue during their exchange at the faculty specified by the University of Helsinki.

 For the application to be accepted, the discipline must have sufficient teaching resources, and the applicant must have the knowledge and skills necessary to complete the studies.
 For resource-related reasons, some disciplines (e.g., criminal law) cannot grant the right to complete minor subject studies.
 The dean decides whether to grant the right.
-The right to study will generally be granted only until 31 December 2019 because the Faculty is preparing new provisions on the right to complete minor subject studies, effective as of 1 January 2020.
+The right to study will generally be granted only until 31 July 2020.

 Students who have successfully applied for the right to study must register for each course through WebOodi.
 If the number of participants in a course has been restricted, the course coordinator may give priority to students of the Faculty of Law.